-It is said that the first sheep were brought to Britain by the Phoencians sometime between 800 and 500 BC.
-Certainly the Romans brought sheep with them when they invaded Britian in 43AD but it is not clear whether they had them on Romney Marsh, as Winchester was the centre of their wool industry.
+It is said that the first sheep were brought to Britain by the Phoenicians sometime between 800 and 500 BC.
+Certainly, the Romans brought sheep with them when they invaded Britain in 43AD but it is not clear whether they had them on Romney Marsh, as Winchester was the centre of their wool industry.

 Sheep have grazed the marshes for centuries, the quality of its pastures is renowned.
 By 14th century England’s most important commodity for internal trade and export was wool.
 This continued until in the 16th century when wool prices in England fell forcing traders to export more to the continent.